-- ✓ The Commission made loans from the Capital Improvement Fund to the General Fund during fiscal year 2017.
-The Commission was unable to provide documentation that expenditures made by the General Fund were in accordance with the Code of Alabama 1975, Section 11-29-6.
-At September 30, 2017, the General Fund owed the Capital Improvement Fund \$1,221,175.00 as recorded on the financial statements. - ✓ The Commission entered into a capital lease on December 28, 2016, in the amount of \$239,345.00 for the lease purchase of Sheriff's Department vehicles.
-This lease is being accounted for and lease payments are being paid from the Capital Improvement Fund which does not appear to be an allowable use of the Capital Improvement Fund.
+- ✓ The Commission made loans from the Capital Improvement Fund to the General Fund during fiscal year 2018.
+The Commission was unable to provide documentation that expenditures made by the General Fund were in accordance with the Code of Alabama 1975, Section 11-29-6. - The Commission entered into a capital lease on December 28, 2016, in the amount of \$239,345.00 for the lease purchase of Sheriff's Department vehicles.
+Payments for this capital lease are being paid from the Capital Improvement Fund which does not appear to be an allowable use of the Capital Improvement Fund.

+At September 30, 2018, the General Fund owed the Capital Improvement Fund \$1,661,393.96 for unallowable or undocumented uses of restricted money, an increase of \$440,218.96 over the previous fiscal year.
 The Commission did not have procedures in place to ensure the restricted money included in the Capital Improvement Fund was spent for allowable purposes resulting in noncompliance with the Code of Alabama 1975, Section 11-29-6.